ibm-cloud-docs/virtual-servers/vsi_deploy.md

 #### Public and private keys
 {: #public-key}

-You need a toolchain to install the Debian packaging into the virtual server instance.
-The deployment infrastructure automatically generates a private and public SSH key pair to transfer the Git contents to the instance.
+You need a toolchain to install the Debian packaging into the virtual server.
+The deployment infrastructure automatically generates a private and public SSH key pair to transfer the Git contents to the virtual server.

 To manually generate an SSH key pair, use the following steps:
 1. In your client, use the following instructions to create a [public and private key pair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/){: external}.